A radial scalar product for Kerr quasinormal modes: Definition of a radial scalar product

 \section{Definition of a radial scalar product}

 The aim of Sturm-Liouville theory is to understand the existence and asymptotic behavior of eigenvalues and eigenfunctions~\cite{pinchover_rubinstein_2005,ARFKEN2013401,Courant1954}.
-Here, we will focus on a facet of the theory that pertains to whether there exists a \textit{scalar product} and an associated \textit{weight function}, for which $\mcL_\xi$ is \textit{self-adjoint}.
+Here, we will focus on a facet of the theory that pertains to whether there exists a \textit{scalar product} and an associated \textit{weight function}, for which $\mcL_\xi$ is \textit{self-adjoint}. {While a scalar product may be developed under which the problem is self-adjoint (symmetric under scalar products), it is still the case the the \qnm{} radial problem is non-Hermitian; e.g. it has non-trivially complex eigenvalues.
+The immediate aim of what follows is to derive a scalar product and related weight function such that \eqn{p14} is \textit{formally} self-adjoint.
+In other words, a function, $\tx{W}(\xi)$, is determined such that $\tx{W}(\xi) \mcL_\xi$ is in Sturm-Liouville form.
+As the scalar product will ultimately be an integral over $\xi$ involving $\tx{W}(\xi)$, the behavior $\tx{W}(\xi)$ at the domain boundaries is addressed in \sec{s4}.}